coremaze/Plasma-Writeup/README.md

 ![Data vector](Images/DataVector.png?raw=true)

-However, examining the data contained within the vector reveals nonsense, even when my server gives it a valid PLX file.
+However, using a debugger to examine the data contained within the vector reveals nonsense, even when my server gives it a valid PLX file.
 The vectors coming into this function are the correct size to be the data being sent by my server, but the data is not what I sent.
 Upon more experimentation with small buffers, it seemed to be (de)obfuscated by performing addition/subtraction on the bytes and swapping them around somehow, so it didn't seem like a particularly strong obfuscation algorithm.

-For now, I decided to just overwrite the vector in memory with untouched data at this point in execution.
+For now, I decided to just manually overwrite the vector in memory with untouched data at this point in execution.
 This effectively bypasses whatever obfuscation algorithm is happening.
-After implanting this valid PLX data, I stopped getting error messages when attempting to authenticate, but it caused exceptions instead.
+After implanting this valid PLX data, I stopped getting error messages when attempting to authenticate.
+However, it resulted in unhandled exceptions immediately after authenticating, crashing the program.
 This ended up being due to elements being missing from my constructed PLX file and causing null pointer dereferences.
-A lot of these issues are caused by looking for an object by name which does not exist in the PLX:
+A lot of these issues are caused by Plasma looking for an object by name which does not exist in the PLX:

 ![Widget by name](Images/WidgetByName.png?raw=true)